 Tommy first got into fashion by selling bell-bottoms from the back of an old VW van when he was 16, so denim has been a timeless staple at the core of our classic American cool DNA from the start.
 But we are always evolving, and our strength has come from experimenting with innovation, sustainability and customization techniques that consumers are looking for and that are essential to the future of our industry.

 We all share a responsibility to manufacture products in a more thoughtful way.
 At our Product Innovation Center in Amsterdam we are setting new standards for producing denim styles using techniques that can reduce water, energy and chemical consumption by up to 70%.
-We work with best-in-class partners and state-of-the-art equipment onsite to refine our processes and further push the boundaries of our denim collections.
+We work with best-in-class partners and state-of-the-art equipment on-site to refine our processes and further push the boundaries of our denim collections.
 The Center also allows us to experiment with innovative fabric and finishing techniques in real time without needing to send samples back and forth between vendors […] Only by continuing to fuel this important discussion through transparency and the sharing of best practices can we drive our industry forward for good.